FreeClimbAPI/nodejs-sdk/docs/source/api/callingNumbers.rst

 getList(options)
 ^^^^^^^^^^^^^^^^^^

-    Retrieve the list of calling numbers associated with the :code:`accountId`.
+    Retrieve a list of calling numbers associated with the :code:`accountId`.

     :[options]: {object} Optional properties to filter the list.